Tap to book now

 For visitors traveling by road, there are four routes to use.
 These include

-• A route from Kampala via Mbale, Sironko, Moroto, Kotido, Kaabong, and then to the park headquarters.
+• A route from Kampala via Mbale, Sironko, Moroto, Kotido, Kaabong, and then to Kidepo Valley National Park headquarters.
 This route takes about a 12-hour drive.
 The distance here is 740 km.

-• A route from Kampala via Karuma, Gulu, Kitgum, and then to the park headquarters, which takes about 10 hours of driving.
-This is only 571 km from Kampala, and it is considered to be the most popular and easiest route.
+• A route from Kampala via Karuma, Gulu, and Kitgum, and then to the park headquarters, which takes about 10 hours of driving.
+This is only 571 km from Kampala, and it is the most popular and easiest route.

-• A route from Kampala via Mbale, Soroti, Moroto, Matany, Kotido, Kabong, and then to the park headquarters, which takes about a 13-hour drive.
-This journey is 780km.
+• A route from Kampala via Mbale, Soroti, Moroto, Matany, Kotido, Kaabong, and then to the park headquarters, which takes about a 13-hour drive.
+This journey is 780 km.

-• A route from Kampala via Karuma, Lira, Kotido, Kabong, and then to Kidepo park headquarters, which takes about a 12-hour drive.
+• A route from Kampala via Karuma, Lira, Kotido, Kaabong, and then to Kidepo Park headquarters, which takes about a 12-hour drive.
 This journey is 705 km.

 By Air Transport

-Kidepo Valley can still be accessed by air when you book charter flights or scheduled flights with Aero Link Uganda or Bar Aviation from Entebbe International Airport or Kajjansi airfield to Apoka airstrip and then connect to the park headquarters by road.
+Kidepo Valley can still be accessed by air when you book charter flights or scheduled flights with Aero Link Uganda or Bar Aviation from Entebbe International Airport or Kajjansi Airfield to Kidepo Airstrip or Apoka Airstrip and then connect to the park headquarters by road.

-Air flights to Kidepo Valley NP must be booked in advance since there is a specific number of travelers carried per flight at a particular time.
-The minimum number of people to carry per flight is 4 people, according to the civil aviation authority.
+Air flights to Kidepo Valley National Park must be booked in advance since there is a specific number of travelers carried per flight at a particular time.
+The minimum number of people to carry per flight is 4 people, according to the Civil Aviation Authority.

-A flight from Entebbe Airport to Apoka airstrip takes about 2 hours, and its location in the park makes it the most convenient option.
+A flight from Entebbe International Airport to Kidepo takes about 2 hours, and its location in the park makes it the most convenient option.

 • A pair of safari shorts